DaudIbrahim/dsa-js/docs/doc.md

 In a singly linked list, each node contains a data element and a reference (or link) to the next node in the sequence.
 Traversal can only be done in one direction, starting from the head and following the next pointers until reaching the tail.
 It is the simplest and most common type of linked list.

+In a SinglyLinkedList we make use of offsetNode. (offsetNode - get the prev node to the current in order to update pointers)s

 ### Doubly Linked List

 In a doubly linked list, each node has references to both the next node and the previous node in the sequence.
 This allows for traversal in both forward and backward directions.
 The additional previous pointers provide more flexibility but require extra memory to store.